First class travel: Switzerland

 Switzerland's national railway company Swiss Federal Railways (SBB CFF FFS) as well as BLS AG and Südostbahn (SOB) offer both first- and second-class travel on all services, the only exception being the RegioExpress (RE) between and (France).
 Most private railway operators also offer first class travel.

-First class coaches typically have fewer seats per car and therefore more indivudual space.
+First class coaches typically have fewer seats per car and therefore more individual space.
 The seats are also more comfortable compared to the second class.
 Some first class coaches feature larger windows, such as in Panorama Express (PE) trains.
 Long-distance trains typically feature a dining car between the first and second class coaches.

 Taiwan

-The Taiwan Railway Administration provided a first-class carriage on its limited express train from 1949 until 1953, when travelling classes were officially abolished.
+The Taiwan Railway provided a first-class carriage on its limited express train from 1949 until 1953, when travelling classes were officially abolished.